Buying a Snooker / Pool Cue

 |Shaft||Ramin||American White Ash||English Ash||Canadian Maple|

-Note: The Average Australian Pub Pool Cue is a 57" Ramin Cue with a 11mm Screw on tip
+Note: The Average Australian Pub Pool Cue is a 57" Ramin Cue with an 11mm Screw-on tip

 Q5) I am just over 6ft (tall for a 20 yr old!), so what cue length would suit me